Help us improve your experience.

 Routing Tables

-The Routing Tables chart displays total number of paths and number of active paths in the routing tables of a router.
+The Routing Tables chart displays the total number of paths and number of active paths in the routing tables of a router.

 You can search and filter the table by using keywords.
 Click the search icon (magnifying glass), enter the search term in the text box, and press Enter.
 The search results are updated in the table.
 You can also sort the columns in the table by header.
 Click any column header to sort its entries.